cplmakerlab/cplmakerlab.github.io/_guides/tinkercad-quickstart-guide.md

 ### Step 1: Login to Tinkercad

-In a web browser, navigate to [Tinkercad.com](http://www.tinkercad.com){: target="_blank" rel="noopener"} and create a new account if you don't have one yet.
+In a web browser, navigate to [Tinkercad.com](http://www.tinkercad.com){: target="_blank"} and create a new account if you don't have one yet.
 If you already use Fusion 360, you can use the same Autodesk login.

 ### Step 2: Create a new design